ngagnon/flybywire/README.md

 Users and ACL rules are stored directly inside the root dir by default, under a folder named .fly (invisible to clients).

+The server responds to port 6767 by default.
+It encrypts connections with TLS by default

+Options:

+-port: change the port number
+-notls: disables TLS